ugoertz/kombilo/doc/tutorial.rst

 editor and you can look at that game.
 You can also start the viewer by selecting a game (by a single click) and pressing the return key.
-If you prefer to open the game in a new window, use Shift-Click instead of double-clicking; cf. :ref:`open_game_in_external_viewer`.
+If you prefer to open the game in a new window, use Shift-Click instead of double-clicking; cf. the :ref:`corresponding option
+<open-game-in-external-viewer>`.

-If you like, you can use your customary SGF editor instead of the SGF viewer coming with Kombilo; use the 'Alternative SGF viewer' command in the Options menu.
+If you prefer, you can use your customary SGF editor instead of the SGF viewer coming with Kombilo; use the 'Alternative SGF viewer' command in the Options menu.